 Alternatives to the Barclaycard Arrival Plus World Elite Mastercard

-- Chase Sapphire Preferred® Card (Review): 2X points per dollar on travel and dining, good signup bonus, good extra benefits
+- Chase Sapphire Preferred® Card (Review): 5X Ultimate Rewards points per dollar on Lyft rides; 3X points per dollar on dining, select streaming, and online grocery purchases (excluding Target, Walmart, and wholesale clubs); 2X points per dollar on other travel; good signup bonus, good extra benefits

-- Capital One® Venture® Rewards Card (Review): 2X miles per dollar on all purchases, good signup bonus, low annual fee
+- Capital One Venture Rewards Credit Card (Review): 2X miles per dollar on all purchases, good welcome bonus, low annual fee

-- Discover it® Miles (Review): 1.5X miles per dollar on all purchases, excellent signup bonus, no annual fee
+- Discover it® Miles (Review): 1.5X miles per dollar on all purchases, solid signup bonus, no annual fee

 The Sapphire Preferred provides:

-- 2X points per dollar on travel and dining
+- 2X Ultimate Rewards points per dollar for other Travel purchases

 - 25% point bonus when redeeming for travel through Chase Ultimate Rewards

-So the rewards program is not as valuable and versatile as the Arrival Plus.
-That card offers 2 miles per dollar for every purchase no matter what it is, with a 5% bonus every time you redeem.
-But the Sapphire Preferred makes your points 25% more valuable when you redeem them through Chase Ultimate Rewards.
+So the rewards program is quite different.
+And the Sapphire Preferred makes your points 25% more valuable when you redeem them through Chase Ultimate Rewards.

-This helps to offset the fact that the Sapphire Preferred only offers 2 points per dollar on some purchases.
+The Sapphire Preferred only offers 2 points per dollar on other travel purchases, but you can earn 5X Ultimate Rewards points per dollar on travel purchased through Chase Ultimate Rewards and Lyft rides.
 And it means that you effectively earn 2.5% cash back when you earn points at the 2X rate and redeem them through Chase Ultimate Rewards.
 This beats out the effective 2.1% cash back rate you get with the Arrival Plus.